keikai/doc/dev-ref/adv/Performance_Guide.md

 # Avoid Unnecessary Dependents Evaluation
-If you change a target cell that has lots of dependents, it usually takes long time to evaluate all dependents.
+If you change a target cell that has lots of dependents by `Range` setter, it usually takes long time to evaluate all dependents.
 Hence, it's better to compare the user input and the target cell's before setting the value to the cell.
 If 2 texts are the same, just don't set the cell's value with the same value.
 This will save the time to evaluate the target cell's dependents.

 ```java
 String userInputText;